brylevkirill/notes/recent papers.md

 [Improving Neural Language Models with a Continuous Cache](http://arxiv.org/abs/1612.04426) (Facebook)  # adaptive softmax

 [Pointer Sentinel Mixture Models](http://arxiv.org/abs/1609.07843) (MetaMind)
+>	"The authors combine a standard LSTM softmax with Pointer Networks in a mixture model called Pointer-Sentinel LSTM (PS-LSTM).
+The pointer networks helps with rare words and long-term dependencies but is unable to refer to words that are not in the input.
+The oppoosite is the case for the standard softmax."

 ----
 [Towards Universal Paraphrastic Sentence Embeddings  ](http://arxiv.org/abs/1511.08198)# outperforming LSTM